DIY Portuguese — 9 Free (or Very Cheap) Resources

 Topics range from nuts-and-bolts grammatical concepts to Brazilian geography and culture to mini “field trips” where you learn context-specific vocabulary.
 The videos are very well produced and include both the Portuguese subtitles and English translations at the bottom of the video.

-Here is a sampling of some of my favorite videos from this channel.
+Here is a link to the Speaking Brazilian YouTube Channel.
+And here is a sampling of some of my favorite videos from this channel.

 3. Português com Marcia Macedo YouTube Channel